LudivineCh/Adventure-game/README.md

   - riddles: Ludivine Chabaud

-## Informatiosn regarding the audio of the Snakegame:
+## How to hear the audio of the Snakegame:
 Snake Game has audio file which can be listen by changing default setting of browser.
 In Firefox you can enable music by going to: menu -> settings -> Privacy & Settings -> autoplay -> Settings :